-The family caregiver amount (FCA) is to help caregivers with the expenses involved with taking care of certain dependents.
+The family caregiver amount (FCA) is to help caregivers with the expenses involved with taking care of certain dependants.

-If you have a dependant with an impairment in physical or mental functions, you may be eligible to claim \$2,093 on line 367 or an additional \$2,093 as one or more of the following:
+If you have a spouse or common-law partner or a dependant with an impairment in physical or mental functions, you may be eligible to claim \$2,121 on line 367 of Schedule 1 or an additional \$2,121 for one or more of the following:

-- spouse or common-law partner amount (line 303); - amount for an eligible dependant (line 305); - caregiver amount (line 315).
+- spouse or common-law partner amount (line 303 of Schedule 1); - amount for an eligible dependant (line 305 of Schedule 1); and - caregiver amount (line 315 of Schedule 1).